 A co-op student can be an extremely valuable asset - but they need to be managed right in order to thrive.

-With 20,000+ co-op students across 120+ programs, Waterloo has access to a lot of data about what makes a successful work term.
+With more than 21,000 co-op students across 120+ programs, Waterloo has access to a lot of data about what makes a successful work term.

 Our research has highlighted one key fact: the success of a co-op student’s work term is defined by their experience at a company more so than their actual job title and daily work.

-Five Tips for successfully managing a successful co-op work term
+Five Tips for managing a successful co-op work term

 - Make sure your co-op students know who they report to.
 At a small company, this structure is not always clear.
 If co-op students don't know who their supervisor is, they can feel lost and unsure of who to turn to for help.